nareddyt/cs3600-pycharm-debugging/README.md

 Click the green run button to left.
 This will run the autograder, which is the equivalent of typing in `python autograder.py` into the terminal.

 Notice how this has created a `Run Configuration` on the top left.
 Any files you run will show up in this dropdown menu.
 To re-run any of these, you can select it in the menu and press on the green arrow to the right.

+### Running the autograder with parameters

+We can edit the `Run Configuration` to pass in parameters to the autograder.
+For example, we can run `python pacman.py -q q1` with the following:

+1. Click on the dropdown menu in the top right, select `Edit Configurations`
+2. In the pop-up menu, select the `autograder` run configuration from before.
+Click on the `Copy` button on the top (should be to the right of a red minus).
+3. We have now made a copy of the run configuration that we can change.
+In the `Name` field, type in something descriptive, like "autograder q1".
+4. In the `script parameters` field, type in the parameters like "-q q1".
+5. Press `Ok`

+Now when you run "autograder q1", it will run the script with the specified parameters.

+### Running other files

+This same method can be extended to run other files.
+For example, to run `python pacman.py -l mediumMaze -p SearchAgent -a fn=bfs`, just make a new run configuration for "pacman.py" with script parameters "-l mediumMaze -p SearchAgent -a fn=bfs".

+## Using the Debugger